Modern Slavery Act Transparency Statement

 This statement is made pursuant to the requirements of Section 54 of the Modern Slavery Act 2015 on behalf of SEATRIEVER INTERNATIONAL HOLDINGS LIMITED (‘SEATRIEVER’) and its subsidiaries such as Illoom Balloon Limited.

-We are a rapidly growing, innovative and entrepreneurial consumer goods business with offices in Cheshire, China and the USA.
+We are a rapidly growing, innovative and entrepreneurial consumer goods business with offices in Cheshire and China.
 Our award-winning business was founded in 2006 following a successful pitch on UK tv show Dragons Den by our CEO, James Halliburton.
 We operate around the world and we pride ourselves on our reputation for acting fairly and ethically wherever we do business.
 Our reputation is built on our values as a company, the values of our employees and our collective commitment to acting with integrity throughout our organisation.
 SEATRIEVER does not tolerate any form of slavery, human trafficking or other similar work environments or practices and is committed to maintaining and improving the processes it has in place to help ensure that these abuses do not occur either in its own operations or those of its suppliers.

 The following statement reflects the activities and efforts undertaken to achieve this during the year ending 5th April 2024.

 We are fully committed to combatting slavery and human trafficking.

 The companies conducting business within the United Kingdom that are part of the SEATRIEVER group of companies are engaged in a range of activities, including, among other things: the production, promotion and distribution of consumer goods products.

 These businesses necessarily have supply chains that are highly varied in terms of types of supply and their locations, as well as the potential risks associated with possible labour-related abuses in each supply chain.
 We therefore focus our efforts on preventing abuses in such supply chains according to the differing levels of risk.